 The Rick Hansen Foundation Accessibility CertificationTM (RHFAC) is a rating system that uses trained professionals to evaluate the meaningful access of commercial, institutional, and multi-unit residential buildings and sites.
-In Canada, almost 50% of adults have or have experienced a permanent or temporary physical disability.
+In Canada, almost 50% of adults have or have experienced a permanent or temporary physical disability, or live with someone who has.
 Accessibility is more important than ever.

 Once rated, a building or site may be certified at one of two levels, ‘RHF Accessibility Certified’ or ‘RHF Accessibility Certified Gold.’
 Organizations can then publicly list their certification level on the RHFAC Registry, hosted by CSA Group, and purchase a window decal or plaque to showcase that the location is accessible.